StephDigital/Water-Circles/README.md

 # Water-Circles Landing Page

+This landing page uses HTML, CSS (grid, flex), Javascript, and jQuery.
+It is also compatible with mobile devices using media queries.
+The Simplelightbox library offers an excellent presentation of the images.
 This landing page is a multipurpose landing page template created by Stephane Andre.

 ## Preview